Skip to content

 • Contrast & colorspace controls, min/max readout, pixel value inspection.

-• Export any buffer to PNG.
+• Export any buffer to PNG, NumPy .npy, or Octave raw matrix.

 • Session persistence: your layout and buffers come back per workspace.